stef/MACC/README.markdown

     for i in $(seq 1 3); do (echo -n "agent$i "; cat agent$i/pub) >>agent1/peers; done cp agent1/peers agent2/peers; cp agent1/peers agent3/peers

 Now restart all macc instances, and send message from one to the other.
-You can see what happens in the socket files and in the server/out file.

 Protocol